daveshah/joyful-bits/content/blog/keep-a-changelog/index.md

 date: "2021-03-13"
 ---

-If you’r a developer, I’m assuming you’re familiar with a concept of a [changelog]([Keep a Changelog](https://keepachangelog.com/en/1.0.0/))
+If you’re a developer, I’m assuming you’re familiar with a concept of a [changelog]([Keep a Changelog](https://keepachangelog.com/en/1.0.0/))

 `A changelog is a file which contains a curated, chronologically ordered list of notable changes for each version of a project.`